 We reaffirm our support of the Women of Color Advancing Peace and Security’s Standing Together Against Racism and Discrimination Statement and the commitments we made by signing that document.
 LCWINS has taken on a leadership role within the WCAPS OrgsinSolidarity movement, committing significant time and resources to its important work.
 LCWINS also commits to explicitly incorporating specific actions in every organizational initiative to ameliorate or address the effects of racism and the specific concerns and issues faced by women of color in our field.

-Over the summer, LCWINS assembled a database of over 850 women who are well-qualified and ready to serve in senior national security leadership positions.
-In November we re-opened the database for one week and brought in an additional 89 women.
-Ultimately, our database was 37% (self-identified) women of color, of whom14% identified as Black.
+In 2020, LCWINS assembled a database of over 900 women who are well-qualified and ready to serve in senior national security leadership positions.
+Our database was 37% (self-identified) women of color, of whom14% identified as Black.

-In 2021, LCWINS will be transitioning its database initiative into an effort to lift up these women and new women in the media, in conferences, and in opportunities to speak, brief and testify.
+Currently, LCWINS is transitioning its database initiative into an effort to lift up these women and bring in new women for opportunities in the media, in conferences, and to speak, brief and testify.
 With the affirmative consent of each woman in our current database, we will move her information over to this new initiative.
 We will also perform additional outreach to further populate the database.

 In order to ensure that Black women and other women of color are sufficiently represented in this effort, we commit to the following:

 LCWINS is seeking to support women through the political appointment process.
-We will be triaging the needs of women in the process via weekly office hours.
 As women are publicly nominated for Senate-confirmed positions, we will reach out to them to offer support.
 We are developing a suite of resources to provide to women in this process, including assembling a team who can “murderboard” Senate confirmation hearings.
 In the course of this initiative, we commit to the following:

 To view our 2020 Action Plan, click here.